albertvaka/bettercounter/README.md

 ### Features

 - Records the date of each individual counter increase, so upcoming versions can graph your data and calculate statistics.
+- Your data is never sent to any server (except for Google auto-backup, if it's enabled).
 - Simple as hell and will stay that way.

 ### Screens